Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Weak closedness of conditional independence

 \subsection{Weak closedness of conditional independence via total variation}

-We can also take a completely different approach to finding sufficient conditions under which conditional independence is weakly closed, which does not use uniform continuity of the Markov kernels.
+We can also take a different approach to finding sufficient conditions under which conditional independence is weakly closed, which does not use uniform continuity of the Markov kernels.
 Namely, by \cite{lauritzen2024total}, conditional independence is closed in total variation.
 For sets of probability measures for which the total variation topology and weak topology coincide, we then immediately obtain that conditional independence is weakly closed.
 To this end, we consider classes of measures with well-behaved densities.
-Let $\mu$ be a $\sigma$-finite Borel measure on standard Borel spaces $\Xcal_V$ and let $W_\mu$ be any class of distributions with a density with respect to $\mu$ which are uniformly equicontinuous and uniformly bounded by some envelope function, that is, for every $\varepsilon>0$ there is a $\delta>0$ such that $|x-y|<\delta$ implies $|p(x)-p(y)| < \varepsilon$ for all densities $p$, and there is a $M:\Xcal \to \RR$ such that $p(x) \leq M(x)$ for all $p$.
-By generalising \cite{boos1985converse} (Lemma 1) to arbitrary metric spaces we have that the total variation topology and weak topology coincide on $W_\mu$.
+Let $\mu$ be a locally finite Borel measure on complete separable metric space $\Xcal$, let $\omega$ be a modulus of continuity, let $M>0$, and let $W_{\mu,\omega,M}$ be the class of distributions with a density $p$ with respect to $\mu$ that are $\omega$-equicontinuous and uniformly bounded by $M$, that is, we have $|p(x)-p(y)| < \omega(|x-y|)$ and $p(x) \leq M$ for all $x, y\in \Xcal$.
+Extending \cite{boos1985converse} to complete separable metric spaces, \cite{boeken2026are} (Lemma 6) show that the total variation topology and weak topology coincide on $W_{\mu,\omega,M}$, and that $W_{\mu,\omega,M}$ is closed in the weak topology.
+By \cite{lauritzen2024total}, this implies the following result: